Urban Communication Research Grant 2020

 The grant is hosted by the International Association for Media and Communication Research and funded by the Urban Communication Foundation.
 It is predicated on the assumption that communication scholars have a valuable contribution to make to an understanding of the urban landscape.
 The grant is open to all IAMCR members in good standing.

 The USD 1,750 grant is designed to support research already in progress or in the beginning stages.
 Priority is given to projects that feature innovative, inter-disciplinary, applied, and creative approaches to studying the central role of communication in the transformation of urban cultures and communities.
-The grant is not intended for already completed research presented at the current IAMCR Conference in Beijing.
+The grant is not intended for already completed research presented at the current IAMCR Conference in Tampere.

 A 7-person committee consisting of five IAMCR members and two Urban Communication Foundation representatives will judge the proposals.
 IAMCR representatives in the committee are Nico Carpentier (Chair), Cees Hamelink, Janet Wasko, Aimée Vega Montiel and Olesya Venger.
 Urban Communication Foundation representatives are Gary Gumpert and Susan Drucker.